 Granted to Employees 2013

-Average risk-free interest rate 2.38%
+Average risk-free interest rate 2.10%~2.51%

-Exercise multiple 3
+Exercise multiple 2~3

-Expected forfeiture rate (Post-vesting) 1.3%
+Expected forfeiture rate (Post-vesting) 1.3%~6.0%

 Weighted average expected option life 10

-Volatility rate 50.00%
+Volatility rate 47.00%~49.00%

 Dividend yield 0%

-Fair value 0.38
+Fair value 0.67

-The Company estimated the risk free rate based on the yield to maturity of China Sovereign bonds denominated in United States dollars as of the valuation date.
+Sogou estimated the risk free rate based on the yield to maturity of China Sovereign bonds denominated in United States dollars as of the valuation date.
 An exercise multiple was estimated as the ratio of fair value of the shares over the exercise price as of the time the option is exercised, based on consideration of research studies regarding exercise patterns based on historical statistical data.
-In the Company's valuation analysis, a multiple of two was applied for employees and a multiple of three was applied for management.
-The Company estimated the forfeiture rate to be 1.3% for Sogou management's share options granted as of March 31, 2013.
+In Sogou's valuation analysis, a multiple of two was applied for employees and a multiple of three was applied for management.
+Sogou estimated the forfeiture rate to be 1.3% for Sogou management's share options granted as of June 30, 2013 and 6.0% for Sogou employees' share options granted as of June 30, 2013.
 The life of the share options is the contract life of the option.
 Based on the option agreement, the contract life of the option is 10 years.
 The expected volatility at the valuation date was estimated based on the historical volatility of comparable companies for the period before the grant date with length commensurate with the expected term of the options.
 Sogou has no history or expectation of paying dividends on its ordinary shares.
 Accordingly, the dividend yield is estimated to be 0%.